kubiksk8ter/NotepadJH/README.md

 # NotepadJH

-Simple window application to saving your notes.
+Simple window application for saving your notes.
 This app is automatically saves position and size of window.
 Add this app to your startup and never miss your ToDo list.